 And here’s where more is better.
 Research the particular condition you’re writing about, but expand to include closely related conditions.
 Your words will carry more weight when you’ve demonstrated the depth of your knowledge.

 Giving credit where credit is due isn’t just a catchphrase.
 To use another well-known quote: Treat others the way you want to be treated.
 In other words, citing the work of others shows that you respect their time and effort.
 Would you be okay with someone representing your ideas as their own?
 If the answer is no, you’re in good company.

 Tracking and citing your research helps you build a personal library of information on the topics you’ve written about.
 Research is long and arduous.
 You’ll want to keep track of what you’ve found in case you need it again.

-Research needs review sometimes, too!
-Marketing or educational documents may need to be checked and updated (fact checking and updating references).
+Sometimes, research needs to be reviewed.
+Marketing or educational documents may need to be checked and updated (fact-checking and updating references).

 A skilled copywriter with a medical background can ensure these documents are up-to-date with current discoveries.
 You want to be able to pass on your sources if giving your writing about a medical condition to a medical writer to update, edit or help you publish.

 Another good reason to cite sources is to share them!
 When others read what you’ve written, they can access a body of research through your citations and annotations.
 Research connects people and information together, like a puzzle.
 The more we share, the more we discover.